Category Archives: Danish Royals

 St. George’s Hall, circa 1845

 There were two wedding cakes, one in each venue.
 The cake in the State Dining Room was octagonal, featuring a square altar at the center, and a Cupid on each angle holding a piece of wedding cake.
 The cake in St. George’s Hall weighed nearly 80 pounds.
-It was octagonal in shape and displayed the arms of the Prince of Wales, the new Princess of Wales, Great Britain and Denmark alternately on each side.
+It was octagonal and displayed the arms of the Prince of Wales, the new Princess of Wales, Great Britain and Denmark alternately on each side.
 It was decorated with orange blossoms and jasmine and surmounted by a vase filled with a jasmine bouquet.

 At 4 pm, the newly married couple took leave of their guests and traveled by open carriage, accompanied by a guard of honor from the Coldstream Guards, to Paddington Station where they boarded a train that took them to Osborne House on the Isle of Wight for their honeymoon.